BIG-RAT/MacAdmins2017/README.md

-# Files for the MacAdmins2017 talk - Bringing Bash to Xcode
+# Files for the MacAdmins2017 talk - Bringing bash to Xcode